-- Nursing BSc (Hons); Adult Nursing or Mental Health Nursing (prerequisites include GCSE Maths and English Language, click here for further information). - Some students may be interested in undertaking the two year Foundation Degree and then applying for a progression route into the second year of BSc Honours programme in Adult Nursing/Mental Health Nursing.
-There are specific requirements for entry here, please contact the admissions tutor in nursing for further details. - Social Work BA (Hons) (prerequisites include GCSE Maths and English, click here for further information). - Occupational Therapy (BSc Hons) (prerequisites include GCSE Maths, Science and English, click here for further information).
+- Nursing BSc (Hons); Adult nursing, and Mental Health nursing (prerequisites include GCSE Maths, click here for further information). - Some students may be interested in undertaking the two year Foundation Degree and then applying for a progression route into the second year of BSc Honours programme in Adult Nursing/ Mental Health Nursing.
+There are specific requirements for entry here, please contact the admissions tutor in nursing for further details. - Social Work BA (Hons) (prerequisites include GCSE maths, science and English, click here for further information). - Psychology BSc (Hons) Click here for further information. - Occupational Therapy (BSc Hons) (prerequisites include GCSE maths and English, click here for further information).